-Customers should only be on the premises for the purposes of dining (until bars open on May 21) and best efforts should be made to limit customers dining in to durations of no longer than two hours.
+Customers should only be on the premises for the purposes of dining and best efforts should be made to limit customers dining in to durations of no longer than two hours.

-Those customers on the premises for dining in are currently not able to access counter service, however this is under discussion by the Associations and Government.
+Those customers on the premises for dining in are not able to access counter service.

 Physical distancing of one metre must be maintained in a controlled environment.